 Our client was served with a restraining order by his ex-girlfriend.
 The client was accused by his ex-girlfriend of vandalism and making threats.
 We met with the client and his witnesses and prepared the case for trial.

 We appeared ready for trial.
 The request for a permanent restraining order was dismissed.
-(I.C. v.
-F.M.)
+(In re matter of F.M.)

 11. SEPARATED HUSBAND AND WIFE